IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/02_igDoughnutChart_Configuring_Selection_and_Explosion.md

 The following samples provide additional information related to this topic.

-- [Bind to Collection](%%SamplesUrl%%/doughnut-chart/bind-to-collection): This is an example of rendering the `igDoughnutChart` using the ASP.NET MVC helper.
+- [Bind to Collection](%%SamplesUrl%%/doughnut-chart/bind-to-collection): This is an example of rendering the `igDoughnutChart` using Ignite UI for MVC.
 The helper binds to a collection of objects on the server and serializes the collection to JSON objects and renders the required `igDoughnutChart` HTML and JavaScript.